FACTBOX-Airlines suspend China flights over coronavirus

 BA said on Jan.
 30 it had canceled all flights to mainland China for a month.
 CATHAY PACIFIC AIRWAYS

-Hong Kong's Cathay Pacific said it would be progressively reducing capacity to and from mainland China by 50% or more from Jan.
+Hong Kong's Cathay Pacific said it would progressively reduce capacity to and from mainland China by 50% or more from Jan.
 30 to the end of March.
 EGYPTAIR

 Egypt's flag carrier said on Jan.
 30 it would suspend all flights to and from China starting Saturday.
 FINNAIR